PlasmaLaboratories/plasma-cli/microsite/docs/tutorials/recover-wallet.md

 transaction and it fails at broadcast time or at the node.

-When this happens, the wallet might be in a state where the current interaction locally is not the same as the current interaction on the node. `brambl-cli` offers several ways to diagnose and recover the wallet.
+When this happens, the wallet might be in a state where the current interaction locally is not the same as the current interaction on the node. `strata-cli` offers several ways to diagnose and recover the wallet.

 ## Diagnosing the Problem